-Second, businesses don't invest in expansion.
-Instead of buying new capital equipment, they make do with the old.
-They take advantage of low interest rates and borrow money, but they use it to buy back shares and artificially boost stock prices.
+Businesses don't take advantage of low-interest rates to invest in expansion.
+Instead, they use it to buy back shares and artificially boost stock prices.
+They don't use it to buy new capital equipment, they make do with the old.
 They might also purchase new companies in mergers and acquisitions or leveraged buy-outs.
 These activities boost the stock market but not the economy.

-Fifth, banks don't increase lending.
-They are supposed to take the extra money the Fed pumps into the economy and lend it out in mortgages, small business loans, and credit cards.
-But if people aren't confident, they won't borrow.
-When banks aren't confident, they will keep the extra cash the Fed gives them.
-They'll either write down bad debt or increase their capital to protect against future bad debt.
+Banks are supposed to take the extra money the Fed pumps into the economy and lend it out in mortgages, small business loans, and credit cards.
+During a recession, people aren't confident, so they won't borrow.
+Banks use the extra cash to write down bad debt or increase their capital to protect against future bad debt.
 They might raise their lending requirements, as well.